statechannels/statechannels/packages/nitro-protocol/contracts/ninja-nitro/readme.md

 ### Holdings

 The Mono-Nitro system has m x `holdings` mappings, one in each AssetHolder.
 This mapping is `public`, so has a public getter function.
 Ninja-Nitro has no such mappings: but a public `holdings` function remains.
-This functions simply reads the balance of the current contract (or another contract) from either i) the Ethereum accounting system or ii) a given Token contract.
+This functions simply i) reads the eth balance of the current contract using the Ethereum accounting system or ii) reads the token balance from a given ERC20 Token contract

 ### Deposits